Editor’s note: This is the first of a two-part story by journalist Charles Moody III.

 How many African-American writers are employed at your favorite gaming outlet?
 If you aren’t satisfied with your answer, you can visit another site and follow the steps listed above.
 Did you find any this time?

 I have often wondered why I do not see more African-American writers on the staffs of popular video game websites.
 I know that we exist.
 There are plenty of gamers who are intelligent, articulate and have a passion for games.
+I know countless people who use Windows downloads to learn and enjoy games, too.
 Yet, when I looked at the staff list for 10 of the most popular gaming websites, I only found two African-American writers.

 It was a truth that I did not want to accept.
 “We” are not as actively involved as other races.
 Why is our presence almost non-existent?
 What is keeping the numbers low?
 I caught up with Mike Williams, staff writer for GamesIndustry, to get his opinion.